alpha-yadav/DSA/readme.md

 Remember to handle edge cases, such as when one or both nodes are not in the tree, or when the tree is empty.
 Choose the method that best fits your constraints and data structure.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information like:

+* **Equation:**  e.g., y = x^2, y = sin(x), y = 2x + 1
+* **Data points:**  e.g., (1,2), (3,4), (5,6)  (List x and y coordinates)
+* **Type of graph:**  (e.g., line graph, scatter plot, bar chart, pie chart)  If you don't specify, I'll try to choose the most appropriate type.

+Once you give me this information, I can help you graph it.
+I can't create visual graphs directly, but I can give you the instructions or the data in a format suitable for use in a graphing calculator or spreadsheet program like Excel or Google Sheets.